-Eighty million people in the United States have metabolic syndrome.
-The lowest prevalence is in African American men, and the highest prevalence is in Hispanic women.
 Metabolic syndrome has been associated with cardiovascular disease and diabetes.
-However, of the five disorders that are known to be characteristics of insulin resistance, impaired fasting glucose and waist circumference is the most important in predicting diabetes.
+However, of the five disorders that are known to be characteristics of insulin resistance, impaired fasting glucose, and waist circumference is the most important in predicting diabetes.

 Causes of Insulin Resistance in Chronic Kidney Disease